leejo/CGI.pm/CONTRIBUTING.md

 operating system you are using.
 If the problem is even remotely browser dependent, please provide information about the affected browsers as well.

-You are strongly advised to the latest version of the module and testing your issue with it before submitting an issue.
+You are strongly advised to update to the latest version of the module and test your issue with it before submitting a report.
 Failing tests cases are appreciated with issues, please see the existing tests in t/ for examples.